Koszul duality patterns in Floer theory: Ginzburg DG-algebra of and Legendrian cohomology DG-algebra of

-In terms of our general usage of the notation $(r,s)$ for bigraded complexes, $r$ corresponds to the path-length grading and as usual we will call $r+s$ the total degree.
+In the notation $(r,s)$ for bigraded complexes, $r$ corresponds to the path-length grading and as usual we will call $r+s$ the total degree.
 In particular, the notation $H^*(\mathscr{G})$ will stand for the cohomology graded by the total degree.
 Note also that with respect to the total grading $\mathscr{G}_\Gamma$ is supported in nonpositive degrees.

-We also note that the way we chose to orient the edges of $\Gamma$ has only a minor effect on $\mathscr{G}_\Gamma$.
+The way we chose to orient the edges of $\Gamma$ has only a minor effect on $\mathscr{G}_\Gamma$.
 Namely, different choices change the signs in the formula for the differential.
 Our choice is to ensure the consistency with the choice of orientations of the Lagrangians $L_\nu$ as we shall see in the next section.
-In particular, let $\Gamma^{op}$ be the quiver obtained from $\Gamma$ by reversing the orientation of all edges of $\Gamma$, the associated Ginzburg algebra gives $\mathscr{G}_\Gamma^{op}$ - the opposite of the Ginzburg algebra $\mathscr{G}_\Gamma$ associated to the original quiver $\Gamma$.
+In particular, let $\Gamma^{op}$ be the quiver obtained from $\Gamma$ by reversing the orientation of all edges of $\Gamma$.
+Then the associated Ginzburg algebra gives $\mathscr{G}_\Gamma^{op}$, the opposite of the Ginzburg algebra $\mathscr{G}_\Gamma$ associated to the original quiver $\Gamma$.
 In other words,

 \begin{definition} The cohomology in total degree 0 of $\mathscr{G}_\Gamma$ is called the \emph{preprojective algebra} $\Pi_\Gamma := H^0(\mathscr{G}_\Gamma)$.
 It is the quotient of the path algebra $\mathbb{K}\mathrm{D}\Gamma$ by the ideal generated by